reactive-python/reactpy/docs/source/adding-interactivity/dangers-of-mutability/index.rst

 In Python, values may be either "mutable" or "immutable".
 Mutable objects are those whose underlying data can be changed after they are created, and immutable objects are those which cannot.
 A "mutation" then, is the act of changing the underlying data of a mutable value.
-For example, a :class:`dict` is a mutable type of value.
+In particular, a :class:`dict` is a mutable type of value.
 In the code below, an initially empty dictionary is created.
 Then, a key and value is added to it:

 .. code-block::